NaseemSrour/Deliveries/README.md

-# Delivers
+# Deliveries
-Building a generic delivery services in Eilaboun
+Building a culture-specific (& generic) delivery services for our hometown.